meganz/jodid25519/README.md

 Javascript implementation of the Curve25519 and Ed25519 elliptic cryptography functions by Daniel J. Bernstein.

-For the API, please consult the generated documentation under doc/.
+For the API, please consult the generated documentation under doc/ (you can run `make` to generate it).

 Contributors
 ------------